 Unlike the man who shares his first name and initials but whose last days in office are still in the process of being determined, Donald Tusk’s legacy will be as a champion of unity and international cooperation.

-The Humble Origins of Donald T.
+The humble origins of Donald Tusk

 Other than the fact that Polish politics is often reminiscent of a reality TV show, Donald Tusk’s background has little in common with his U.S. counterpart in Washington.
 Tusk is from the northern Polish port city of Gdańsk, which also gave rise to Lech Wałęsa and the Solidarity movement.
 In a highly homogenous country, he grew up as a minority Kashubian, a small Western Slavic ethnic group.